 The beach and landside facilities are not ADA accessible.
 There is a paved path from the parking area to the beach; however, the slope is quite steep and appears to exceed ADA standards.

 There is a 300-foot security exclusion zone around the Chevron Long Wharf, located approximately one mile away from Keller Beach.
-Water Trail signage will emphasize that users need to be aware of the security exclusion zone, as well as nearby ferry routes, shipping channels, and larger boats further offshore.
+Water Trail users need to be aware of the security exclusion zone, as well as nearby ferry routes, shipping channels, and larger boats further offshore.

 Keller beach is tested for bacterial levels weekly from April to October and twice a month from November to March.
-The East Bay Regional Park District works with the Contra Costa County Environmental Health Department in accordance with California Department of Public Health’s “Guidance for Salt Water Beaches” to determine water quality at Keller Beach.
+Water quality information is posted on the Park’s website.

 Castro Rocks is one of the largest harbor seal pupping sites in San Francisco Bay and is located approximately 2 miles from Keller Beach, under the Richmond-San Rafael Bridge.
 Red Rock Island is a secondary harbor seal haul-out site that is approximately three miles from Keller Beach.
 There are other primary haul-out sites at Bluff Point in Tiburon and at Angel Island State Park, both located approximately four miles away from Ferry Point.
 Brooks Island is home to nesting birds and is also home to a secondary harbor seal haul-out site.
 Access to Brooks Island is only allowed by reservation on a guided trip with EBRPD.